Recycling In Switzerland: What Are The Rules?

 Recycling metal

 Metal is also recycled in Switzerland and you can drop off your metal waste at the designated trash containers.
-Metal that can be recycled includes tin cans, lids of various jars and bottles, drink cans, containers of pet food, foil lids, and various aluminum tubs.
+Metal that can be recycled includes tin cans, lids of various jars and bottles, drink cans, containers of pet food, foil lids, and different aluminum tubs.

 Metal waste that shouldn’t be mixed with recyclable metal waste includes metal construction scraps, coffee capsules (even if they’re aluminum), and composite materials such as a butter wrapper.